bertozzivill/train-the-trainers/episodes/skill-with-practice.md

 ## The Carpentries Pedagogical Model

 The Carpentries aims to teach computational competence to learners.
-We take an applied approach, avoiding the theoretical and general in favor of the practical and specific.
+Following them, in this course we take an applied approach, avoiding the theoretical and general in favor of the practical and specific.
 By showing learners how to solve specific problems with specific tools and providing hands-on practice, we develop learners' confidence and lay the foundation for future learning.